epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 INSTALLATION
 ------------
 First of all open command line and install setuptools, just write 'pip install -u setuptools'.
-After that you can install our app, enter 'python setup.py install' in command line to do this.
+After that you can install our app, enter 'python setup.py install' in command line opened as an administrator in folder final_task, where setup.py is lying.
 By this point if you want to launch the application, enter 'rss-reader [arguments]'.

-For working with cache you have to install PostgreSQL, you can do this from the website https://www.postgresql.org/download/.
-During installation you need to enter password, use 1234, others options leave default.
+For work with conversion, you should download font ARIALUNI TTF, you can do it from the website https://brushez.com/arialuni-ttf-2.html, put it into folder rss_reader.

 USING
 ------------
 rss_reader.py [--help] [--source SOURCE] [--version] [--json] [--verbose] [--limit LIMIT] [--date DATE] [--to-html PATH]
+              [--to-pdf TO_PDF]

 positional arguments: